-A Swiftie’s Fashion Guide & What To Wear To Taylor Swift’s Eras Tour
+A Swiftie’s Fashion Guide & What To Wear To Taylor Swift: The Eras Tour Movie

 1989 Era DIY Costume Ideas

 It’s also easy to reference the 1989 tracklist with your outfit.
 This album and era are most closely associated with New York City (she opened the original tour with "Welcome To New York"), so NYC-inspired prints are a winner.
 Likewise, I can’t wait to see "Style" fans nod to Old Hollywood with James Dean and "red lip classic" inspired looks.
+We are also huge fans of any of the genre-specific looks from the "Shake It Off" music video.

 For an inside joke look, you can’t beat Taylor’s 2014 "no, it’s Becky" T-shirt, which has a special place in Swiftie history.

-What To Wear To The Eras Tour If You’re A Taylor Swift Fan
+What To Wear To The Eras Tour Movie If You’re A Taylor Swift Fan

 Let's hear it for the self-titled fans!
-Perhaps Taylor Swift’s most under-appreciated album among the fandom, I’m ready for teenage Taylor’s country twang to have its well-deserved moment when Taylor’s Version drops.
-Right now, there are no Taylor Swift songs on the set list — apart from the occasional acoustic surprise — but again, I hope this changes once we have the rerelease.
+Perhaps Taylor Swift’s most under-appreciated album among the fandom, we're ready for teenage Taylor’s country twang to have its well-deserved moment when Taylor’s Version drops.
+Right now, there are no Taylor Swift songs on the set list — apart from the occasional acoustic surprise — but rumor has it her acoustic performance of "Our Song" which was filmed in Los Angeles will appear in the movie.

 Colors & Themes Of The Taylor Swift Era

 The staples of any good self-titled look are simple: boho summer dresses (preferably white, like the album cover art), cowboy boots (shoutout to baby Taylor’s personalized pair), blue jeans, hoop earrings, and an armful of bracelets.
 For a color-first look, it's all about lush summer green, baby blue, and white.
+We think it's time to pull out all the 2007 handkerchief hem pieces hanging in the back of your sister's closet.

 Taylor Swift Era DIY Costume Ideas